CodeYourFuture/syllabus-archive/others/coding-101.md

 declaration statement
 ```

-Let’s break this statement down:
+Let's break this statement down:

 * `var`: With the `var` statement we tell the JavaScript engine that `x` is now
   a variable